-I’ve read several articles over the past few days, all saying essentially the same thing, that Federal regulatory agencies such as the IRS, EPA and FCC, just to name a few, have become a de facto fourth branch of government.
-Each has the ability to create regulations that have the potential to effect all Americans.
+I’ve read several articles over the past few days, all saying essentially the same thing, that Federal regulatory agencies such as the IRS, EPA, and FCC, just to name a few, have become a de facto fourth branch of government.
+Each has the ability to create regulations that have the potential to affect all Americans.
 All have the power to levy fines and issue other punitive measures.
 None has a single elected official in their ranks.
 None of the heads of these agencies can be voted out by the American public.
 Allowing these agencies to cross the line from administrators of law to creators of law make it easier for statists to subvert the U.S. Constitution and gain control over us.

 Ed Feulner in a recent article for The Daily Signal and originally published in The Washington Times entitled: “Congress Passed 800 Pages of Legislation.
 Agencies Proposed, Adopted 80,000 Pages of Regulations,” describes two piles of paper on Utah Republican Senator Mike Lee’s desk–

 “One of those piles contains all the legislation Congress passed in 2013.
 It contains about 800 pages and stands a few inches tall.
 The other holds all the rules and regulations that federal agencies proposed or adopted that same year.
 It contains 80,000 pages and stands 11 feet tall.”